tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 On a good day when you have 12 hours a day, you spend 1 hour on Anki,
 5.5 hours on listening and 5.5 on reading.

+### Does time spent in Anki count as immersion time?

+Yes and no.
+If you use Anki,
+it has to take some time from the total amount of time available to you.
+Anki occupies a part of your study time.

+Whether to call Anki immersion is really a philosophical question.
+In a way it is because in Anki you read sentences created by native speakers that you saved previously.
+But since Anki is used for repetition and doesn't provide you with new content, it's not a *source of immersion*.

+When someone asks you how many hours a day you immerse, usually you are expected to separate Anki from other activities.
+State both numbers, how much you spend in Anki and how much you do other stuff.
+Depending on your answers people will give you different advice.

 ### How many new cards to learn each day?